Ballad of Ben Hall, The

 NOTES [364 words]: On the basis of internal references (see below), this song might be a variant of "Ben Hall."
 However, the metre is slightly different and there are few similarities of texts beyond the names of the robbers.

 Ben Hall is widely regarded as "the noblest of the bushrangers."
 This song tells the common story that he was hounded from his home by the police, and only then turned to crime.
 Even as a bushranger, he attacked only the rich and never shed blood.

-The truth is not quite so pretty; for background, see the notes to "Ben Hall."
+The truth is not quite so pretty, although Hall really does seem to have tried to avoid bloodshed and to have been framed; for background, see the notes to "Ben Hall."

-Dunn and Gilbert, like Hall, were associated with Frank Gardiner's outlaw band.
+Dunn and Gilbert, like Hall, were associated with Frank Gardiner's outlaw band, and remained with Hall when that gang went its separate ways.
 John Gilbert brought the full force of the law down on the gang when he shot a policeman, and he died along with Johnny Dunn in 1866.
 Johnny O'Meally, also mentioned in the song, was a member of the gang killed in 1863.
 (Gardiner was eventually taken, but was paroled after ten years and allowed to emigrate to the U.S., where he opened a saloon and, it is said, was shot in a poker fight in 1903.)